 Note that this TOE has no user available ROM.
-The user software and data are entirely located in a dedicated and protected part of the SOLID FLASH[TM] NVM.
+The user software and data are entirely located in a dedicated and protected part of the SOLID FLASHTM NVM.
 The long life storage endurance together with the means for error detection and correction serves for excellent reliability and endurance.

 In addition to the above listed flexible ranges, the user guidance contains a number of predefined configurations for those customers not making use of the BPU option.
 All of these configurations belong to the TOE as well and are of course made of the equal hardware and are inside the above declared ranges.

-Today's predefined configurations of the TOE are listed in short product information brochure which is not part of the certification.
-Each of the products can be identified with dedicated output data which can be identified and interpreted with the user guidance hardware reference manual HRM [1].
-The selection of the predefined products comes with the most requested configurations and enables to produce volumes on stock in order to simplify logistic processes.
+Today's predefined configurations of the TOE are listed in the hardware reference manual HRM [1] and is completed with the list of identification data of the derivatives.
+These predefined products come with the most requested configurations and enables to produce volumes on stock in order to simplify logistic processes.